-- the apprentice must have achieved level 1 English and maths and will also be required to take the tests for level 2. - the apprentice must have gathered a portfolio of evidence against the required standards to be put forward as a component of the end-point assessment. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
+- the apprentice must have achieved level 1 English and maths. - the apprentice must have gathered a portfolio of evidence against the required standards to be put forward as a component of the end-point assessment. - the line manager (employer) must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard and that the apprentice is competent in performing their role.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report.